allefeld/tikzfig/README.md

 As with every Matlab toolbox, copy the contents into a directory on your computer and add that directory to the Matlab path.

 To create the pdf, the external command `pdflatex` is called, and to generate the preview, the external command `gs` (ghostscript) is called.
 Both programs therefore need to be installed.
 The generated LaTeX code depends on the packages `tikz`, `inputenc`, `fontenc`, `cmbright`, and `amsmath`.
+The code has only been tested on Debian GNU/Linux, with La/TeX installed from the texlive packages.

 ## Example